DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Experiments

 \subsection{Datasets}

-We evaluate the performance of the proposed model and make comparisons of the results across the four datasets, including the three most commonly used real benchmark datasets for TAD and the dataset used for time series domain adaptation.
-The datasets are summarised in Table~\ref{tab:dss}.
+We evaluate the proposed model and make comparisons across the four datasets, including the three most commonly used real benchmark datasets for TSAD and the dataset used for time series domain adaptation.
+The datasets are summarized in Table~\ref{tab:dss}.
+Since DACAD utilizes UDA, it is designed to work in scenarios where datasets contain multiple entities.
+Domain adaptation relies on inter-domain feature alignment, requiring at least one entity as the source and one as the target.

+\textbf{Mars Science Laboratory (MSL)} and \textbf{Soil Moisture Active Passive (SMAP)}\footnote{\url{https://www.kaggle.com/datasets/patrickfleith/nasa-anomaly-detection-dataset-smap-msl}} datasets~\cite{hundman2018detecting} are real-world datasets collected from NASA spacecraft.
+These datasets contain anomaly information derived from reports of incident anomalies for a spacecraft monitoring system.
+MSL and SMAP comprise 27 and 55 datasets, respectively, and each is equipped with a predefined train/test split, where, unlike other datasets, their training set is unlabeled.

+\textbf{Server Machine Dataset (SMD)}\footnote{\url{https://github.com/NetManAIOps/OmniAnomaly/tree/master/ServerMachineDataset}}~\cite{su2019robust} is gathered from 28 servers, incorporating 38 sensors, over a span of 10 days.
+During this period, normal data was observed within the initial 5 days, while anomalies were sporadically injected during the subsequent 5 days.
+The dataset is also equipped with a predefined train/test split, where the training data is unlabeled.

+\textbf{Boiler Fault Detection Dataset.}\footnote{\url{https://github.com/DMIRLAB-Group/SASA-pytorch/tree/main/datasets/Boiler}}~\cite{cai2021time} The Boiler dataset includes sensor information from three separate boilers, with each boiler representing an individual domain.
+The objective of the learning process is to identify the malfunctioning blowdown valve in each boiler.
+Obtaining samples of faults is challenging due to their scarcity in the mechanical system.